 The 8 pros and cons of remote work

 At the beginning of 2020, when Covid appeared and disrupted our habits, companies had to resort to new means to compensate for the absence of employees in the field.
-That's when working from home became part of our daily lives.
+That's when teleworking found its place in our daily lives.
 Still used today, telecommuting is becoming popular, especially among 25-35 year olds.
-Here are the 8 pros and cons of working from home!
+Here are the 8 advantages and disadvantages of teleworking!

 Benefits

-Working from home has brought many benefits since its grand introduction in 2020.
+Telecommuting has brought many benefits since its grand entry in 2020.
 What are they?

 Personal space

 The first advantage you can think of when talking about telecommuting is the layout of your personal space.
 Since 2020, the dream of being able to work while staying in bed has become possible!
-No more uncomfortable office chairs, poorly laid out desks, rooms where it's too cold or too hot, colleagues you don't like too much, constant noise.
-Working remotely means having your own workspace, which you can decorate as you wish.
-Whether you like to work on your couch while watching a movie, in bed with some music, or on a desk, you work in your little cocoon, and that boosts performance.
+No more uncomfortable office chairs, poorly arranged desks, rooms where it's too cold or too hot, colleagues you don't like too much, permanent noise.
+Working remotely is the possibility of having your own workspace, which you decorate as you want.
+Whether you like to work on your couch watching a movie, in bed with a little music, or on a desk, you work in your own little cocoon, and that boosts performance.

 More time for yourself

 Secondly, there is the time factor.
 Have you ever been stuck in traffic during rush hour?
 You then arrive at work sweaty, potentially with a lump in your stomach for fear of being lectured by your manager/boss.
-Well, that's all over with telecommuting!
+Well, all that is over with teleworking!

-Since you're working from home, there's no need to stress about transportation (when will the bus arrive?
+Since you work from home, there is no need to stress about transport (when will the bus arrive?
 There's a strike, how am I going to do it?) or for traffic on the road.
-Here, the only place you have to go is... home.
-Truth be told, you can even wake up ten minutes before the start of the day, as long as you're on time and doing your job, you're fine!
-This helps reduce daily stress and get a little more sleep (no one says no to a little more sleep).
+Here, the only place you have to go is... at home.
+In fact, you can even wake up ten minutes before the day starts, as long as you're on time and doing your job, you're fine!
+This reduces daily stress and allows you to sleep a little longer (no one says no to a little more sleep).

-In addition, working from home allows you to spend more time with your family and hobbies.
+In addition, teleworking allows you to spend more time with your family and hobbies.
 You can spend your lunch breaks with your loved ones, ask for their help if needed, and help them immediately if they need it.
-This creates a better environment for the employee, who will then be more productif.ve, because he is more heureux.se at work.
+This creates a better framework for the employee, who will then be more productif.ve, because he or she is more heureux.se at work.

 The organization

-Another advantage is a better organization of your time.
-Since you are at home, and you save time on your day (because there are no commutes, etc.), it is possible for you to organize your time as it suits you.
-In the context of telework, the employee is in control of his or her time and space.
-It's up to you to organize your tasks as you see fit.
-As long as these are completed on time, you can afford to be flexible!
+Another advantage: a better organization of one's time.
+As you are at home, and you save time on your day (because no commutes, etc.), it is possible for you to organize your time as it suits you.
+In the context of teleworking, the employee is in control of his or her time and space.
+You are free to organize your tasks as you see fit.
+As long as these are done on time, you can afford to be flexible!

 Independence and autonomy